cj/sinatra-can/README.markdown

       can :read, :all
     end

+You can use regular CanCan syntax, since our gem is just a wrapper:

+    ability do |user|
+      if user.is_admin?
+        can :kick, User do |victim|
+          !victim.is_admin?
+        end
+      end
+    end

-Alternatively, you can use a class named Ability.
+Alternatively, you can use a class named Ability, which is useful if you're porting a project from Rails to Sinatra.
 That's the regular CanCan way:

     class Ability
       include CanCan::Ability